ethberlinzwei/KnowledgeBase/README.md

 ## @TODO for this knowledge base 2019

--   [ ] Teams and who is working on what
--   [ ] Starting points for the components you will need and how they might relate to the project
 -   [ ] I need help/mentoring/what's my level/what do you know?
 -   [ ] Tips to be productive at a hackathon?
 -   [ ] Examples of projects from before and previous winners, and lessons learned.
 -   [ ] What is your role and what can you do to help, were there gaps from last year?
 -   [ ] A hacker is x,y,z, or a glossary, be specific that it doesn't have to be a code, the Es needs different experiences.
--   [ ] Should we push to a sub-site too?
-GH pages

 * * *